mecmartini/soulweb-docs/docs/drupal/drupal_vm_behat.md

     # to run test on safari
     ./vendor/bin/behat -v -c behat.yml -p safari

+!!! note "Safari"
+    To make it works with `safari` browser you must enable, from `safari` browser, the `Allow Remote Automation` under `Develop` menu.

 If everything worked out, you’ll see `Selenium` open up a new instance of the selected browser profile and drive it through the test suites.